 This set of coaching tips is aimed especially at members new to orienteering but will also be useful revision for some of our more established members.
-If you are new to the sport and would like some individual coaching please let Heather Brown, our senior coach know so that we can meet you to discuss.
+If you are new to the sport and would like some individual coaching please let Brendon Howe, our lead coach, know so that we can tailor something to meet your needs.

 Setting the map